JSRocksHQ/jsrockshq.github.io/src/posts/en/configuring-babel-6-for-node-js.md

 If you find some typo or would like to make some update.
 Please do so using the power of issues and PR in our [Github Repo](https://github.com/abdulhannanali/babel-configuration-tutorial).

-I would also like to Thank [Fabrício Matté](http://ultcombo.js.org/) for approving this article to be posted on JSRocks and the corrections he made.
+I would also like to thank [Fabrício Matté](http://ultcombo.js.org/) for approving this article to be posted on JS Rocks and the corrections he made.